 Eugene Daub, sculptor

 National Statuary Hall

 Rosa Louise McCauley was born in Tuskegee, Alabama, on February 4, 1913.
-She was raised on a farm, attended rural schools, and then took some vocational and academic courses at the Industrial School for Girls in Montgomery before leaving to care for her grandmother and mother during their illnesses.
-In 1932 she married barber Raymond Parks, who was working with the National Association for the Advancement of Colored People (NAACP).
-In 1933 she completed her high school studies; 10 years later, she joined the NAACP and was elected secretary.
+She was raised on a farm, attended rural schools, then took some vocational and academic courses at the Industrial School for Girls in Montgomery before leaving to care for her grandmother and mother during their illnesses.
+In 1932, she married barber Raymond Parks, who was working with the National Association for the Advancement of Colored People (NAACP).
+In 1933, she completed her high school studies.
+Ten years later, she joined the NAACP and was elected secretary.
 Her involvement with the organization heightened her awareness of the injustices imposed by Jim Crow laws in the former Confederate states, which mandated racial segregation in public facilities and retail establishments.